kariukimary/Text_classification/README.md

 # Text_classification
-The repository  involves classification of text as eithe spam or not spam.
+The repository  involves clasification of text as either spam or not spam., a technique that is commonly used in Gmail in filtering the messages which are spam

 Various steps in building the model includes,

 -data loading